John A. Macdonald Legacy Review

 • Shame on the City for this action

-by Angry old lady, over 3 years ago
+by Angry old lady, about 5 years ago

 We all seem to be into cancel culture today which, while easy to do, will ultimately be harmful.
 I cannot believe that the city is contemplating removing this statue - OUR FIRST PM!!!
 We have NO city museum to showcase our heritage, but rely on national institutions to do so (Mackenzie Art Gallery, RCMP Heritage Museum) and a provincial natural history museum.
 We have little in the way of a city heritage (in spite of saving a few buildings), so sure let's remove statues, makes a huge amount of sense!
 My big complaint is that history taught in our K-12...
 Continue reading